tari-labs/tari-university/src/consensus-mechanisms/BFT-consensus-mechanisms-applications/MainReport.md

 messages [[46]]) agree on a common sequence of operations to execute [[20]].

 The literature on distributed consensus is vast, and there are many variants of previously proposed protocols being developed for blockchains.
-They can be largely classified along a spectrum.
-One extreme consists of purely computation-based protocols, which use proof of computation to randomly select a node that single-handedly decides the next operation.
-The other extreme is purely communication-based protocols, in which nodes have equal votes and go through multiple rounds of communication to reach consensus, Practical Byzantine Fault Tolerance (PBFT) being the prime example, which is a replication algorithm designed to be BFT [[10]].
+They can be largely classified along a spectrum:

+- One extreme consists of purely computation-based protocols, which use proof of computation to randomly select a node that single-handedly decides the next operation.
+- The other extreme is purely communication-based protocols, in which nodes have equal votes and go through multiple rounds of communication to reach consensus, Practical Byzantine Fault Tolerance (PBFT) being the prime example, which is a replication algorithm designed to be BFT [[10]].

 For systems with _n_ nodes, of which _f_ are Byzantine, it has been shown that _no algorithm exists_ that solves the consensus problem for _f > n/3_ [[21]].

 So how then does the Bitcoin protocol get away with only needing 51% honest nodes to reach consensus?
 Well, strictly speaking, Bitcoin is NOT a BFT-CM, because there is never absolute finality in bitcoin ledgers; there is always a chance (however small) that someone can 51% attack the network and rewrite the entire history.
 Bitcoin is a probabilistic consensus, rather than deterministic.